minhquanvu0604/UTSMA-Software-Introduction/wiki/draft/DRAFT.md

 ### Vehicle Control Systems

 ### Data Collection and Management
+- Strategies for collecting, storing, and managing data from vehicle sensors and test drives.

 ### Safety and Regulations
 - Understanding safety protocols and compliance with regulations.